Priestley-Centre/CMIP5_CMIP6_FaIR_gsat_data/README.md

 # FaIR GSAT data

 Time-series of annual GSAT anomalies for 500 FaIR simple model historical, SSP1-2.6, and SSP5-8.5 simulations.
 The 500 simulations were generated from a broad uncertainty analysis of possible futures, based on lines of evidence for ECS, TCR, and radiative forcing updated from those used in similar analysis for IPCC SR1.5.
+Anomalies are calculated with respect to 1850-1900.